DigitalQuinn/InfosecCompilation/(G) Defense Evasion/README.md

 ## Safe Mode Boot
-Safe mode starts up the Windows operating system with a limited set of drivers and services.
+Safe mode starts up the Windows OS with a limited set of drivers and services.
 Third-party security software such as EDR tools may not start after booting Windows in safe mode.
 There are two versions of safe mode: Safe Mode and Safe Mode with Networking.
 It is possible to start additional services after a safe mode boot

 Adversaries may abuse safe mode to disable endpoint defenses that may not start with a limited boot
 * Hosts can be forced into safe mode after the next reboot via modifications to Boot Configuration Data (BCD) stores, which are files that manage boot application settings